slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Not Every Light Needs Shadows

-The easiest optimization is to simply skip steps 1.1 & 1.2 for lights that don't need to cast shadows.
+The easiest optimization is to simply skip the alpha clear and shadow mask steps for lights that don't need to cast shadows.
 This is particularly useful for small lights as those steps end up drawing a lot of unnecessary pixels if you aren't using the scissor test optimization.

 # Backface Culling